isomerpages/pa-cdc/_our-programmes/Common Flagship Programmes/ArtsEverywhere @ CDC.md

 where our social connections and national identity are strengthened through the arts.</p>
 <p></p>
-<p>ArtsEverywhere @ CDC is a collaboration between the National Arts Council,People's
+<p>ArtsEverywhere @ CDC is a collaboration between the National Arts Council, People's
 Association,&nbsp;and the five Community Development Councils, and is supported by the Ministry of Culture, Community and Youth.</p>
 <p></p>